ideckia/action_worklog/README.md

 ## Definition

 Log in a JSON file your daily work.
-The path of this file can be configured with the `filePath` property.
+The path of this file can be configured with the `file_path` property.

 * When this action is loaded it will create an entry for the day.
 * In that entry, there will be stored
   * day (ex: 2021-06-24)
-  * exit time: Based on when the entry was created and the properties `workHours` and `lunchMinutes`, it will calculate at what time would you stop working.
+  * exit time: Based on when the entry was created and the properties `work_hours` and `lunch_minutes`, it will calculate at what time would you stop working.
   * tasks: An array which will be filled with the tasks you've done during the day.
 Every task seems like:
     * start: start time of the task
     * finish: finisth time of the task